Turing Machines

 Universality

 In principle, we can build Turing Machines for computing all kinds of functions, such as capitalizing text, finding words in text, computing interest payments, finding documents on the World Wide Web, etc. But functions themselves can be represented in symbols, whether in mathematical notation, plain text Python, or any formalism of your choice.
-Just a few minutes we saw that the Turing machine to increment a binary number can itself be represented as a string:
+Just a few minutes ago,we saw that the Turing machine to increment a binary number was encoded as S00RSS11RSS##LFF01LIF#1LI.

-As it turns out, for a certain class of functions, you can construct such a machine.
-You might take that for granted today, but it was not shown to be true until the 20th century!
+The idea that only ONE machine was needed to compute all (computable) functions, and not zillions of machines for different kinds of functions, is something we take for granted today, but it was not shown to be true until the 20th century!
 Really!
 (As far as anyone knows, that is.)
-This profound result is due to, you guessed it, Alan Turing, and it pretty much changed the world.
-This $U$ is called the Universal Turing Machine in his honor.
+This profound result pretty much changed the world. $U$ is now called the Universal Turing Machine to honor its inventor.
 Today we build variations of the original $U$.
 We call them computers.

 Stop.